 Port managers continually seek ways to upgrade their infrastructure.
-Since ports are but one part of a multimodal system, it is vital that rail and highway connections be maintained and, where possible, enhanced.
+Since ports are but one part of a multimodal system, it is vital that rail and highway connections be maintained, and where possible, enhanced.
 Achieving seamless movement of goods across transportation modes and geographical regions minimizes transportation costs, thereby making Oregon's ports and Oregon's products more competitive.
-Port needs include rail improvements, road access expansion and terminal expansion and improvement.
+Port needs include rail improvements, road access expansion, and terminal expansion and improvement.

 The navigation channel and ocean bar crossings of most coastal river mouths and bays must be dredged periodically to maintain their depths due to natural buildup of silt deposits.
 Coastal jetties also require periodic maintenance in order to protect navigational access to smaller ports and harbors.
 Federal funding for maintenance dredging of many of Oregon's shallow-draft fishing ports is threatened annually with reduction or elimination.
-The legislature expanded the Marine Navigation Improvement Fund in 2003 to help provide local matching funds needed to obtain federal dollars for navigation projects.
-In 1999, the legislature authorized \$45 million in lottery bonds for local commercial and industrial infrastructure projects, including port facilities.
-The Oregon Freight Advisory Committee was created by the legislature in 2001, for the purpose of advising the Oregon Department of Transportation (ODOT) on freight transportation policies and programs.
-In 2003, House Bill 3446 provided \$3.5 million in lottery bond capacity for small port dredging purposes.
+The Legislative Assembly expanded the Marine Navigation Improvement Fund in 2003 to help provide local matching funds needed to obtain federal dollars for navigation projects.

+In 1999, the Legislative Assembly authorized \$45 million in lottery bonds for local commercial and industrial infrastructure projects, including port facilities (House Bill 2153).
+House Bill 3364 (2001) created the Oregon Freight Advisory Committee to advise the Oregon Department of Transportation (ODOT) on freight transportation policies and programs.
+House Bill 3446 (2003) provided \$3.5 million in lottery bond capacity for small port dredging purposes.

-During the 2005 legislative session, ConnectOregon was created as a \$100 million lottery-bond-based initiative to invest in air, rail, marine and transit infrastructure to ensure that Oregon's transportation system is strong, diverse and efficient.
+During the 2005 legislative session, ConnectOregon was created as a \$100 million lottery-bond-based initiative to invest in air, rail, marine, and transit infrastructure to ensure that Oregon's transportation system is strong, diverse and efficient.
 Ensuing projects focused on connections between the highway system and other modes of transportation.
 The projects were distributed statewide and selected by the Oregon Transportation Commission (OTC) with the use of criteria specified in statute along with stakeholder and regional transportation advisory committee consultation.
 An additional requirement was that 15 percent of the proceeds were to be spent in each of ODOT's five regions.
 Following the sale of the \$100 million bonds approved in 2005, 41 projects were funded.
 Nine ports received funding for projects ranging from barge slip redevelopment, intermodal rail project, mooring dolphins and a post-panamax crane.

-The passage of ConnectOregon II in 2007 provided for an additional \$100 million in lottery-backed bonds for intermodal infrastructure improvements.

-OTC selected projects using the following revised criteria:
+The 2007 Legislative Assembly enacted ConnectOregon II through House Bill 2278 that provided for an additional \$100 million in lottery-backed bonds for intermodal infrastructure improvements.
+The Commission selected projects using the following revised criteria:

-• Reduction of business transportation costs;

-- Improved access to jobs and labor sources;

-- Economic benefit to the state;

-- Increased efficiency in linked transportation;

-- Available matching funds; and

-- Readiness for construction.
+- Reduction of transportation costs for Oregon businesses or improved access to jobs and labor sources; - Economic benefit to the state; - Ability to provide a critical link between transportation elements to measurably improve utilization and efficiency; - Amount of cost that can be borne by the applicant from any source other than the Multimodal Transportation Fund; and - Readiness for construction.